 What does it mean when an article or an information source is retracted?
 Although research data and images are sometimes fabricated (such as a 2016 study published in Science about a Japanese earthquake), it's not always explicit malfeasance or misconduct that prompts a retraction.
-Just this year, the World Health Organization formally retracted its controversial opioid guidelines, "in light of new scientific evidence that has emerged since the time of their publication," and a Nobel Prize winner retracted a paper in 2019 when she and her team were unable to replicate their findings.
+In 2020, the World Health Organization formally retracted its controversial opioid guidelines, "in light of new scientific evidence that has emerged since the time of their publication," and a Nobel Prize winner retracted a paper in 2019 when she and her team were unable to replicate their findings.

 There are myriad approaches to discovering retracted information in order to build and maintain your own scholarly integrity, and to stay apprised of key issues in scholarly publishing.
 Let's look at one together!

 Launched in August 2010, Retraction Watch is a scholarly blog whose tagline is, "Tracking retractions as a window into the scientific process."

 Built and maintained by researchers and medical experts, Retraction Watch:

 There is no one place to find all retractions, so this site aims to help demystify the retraction process and what retractions look like in the scholarly record.

 2. In the database search box, select your discipline/field/subject area or one that is of interest to you.
 Use the down arrow next to the "Subject(s)" field to find a discipline related to your work or interests.

 3. Look at a retraction of interest, and note the rationale for the retraction.
 Reasons for retractions range from data errors and concerns about image validity, to conflicts of interest, manipulation of results, duplicate publication, and/or an inability to reproduce results.
 Note: These are key indicators of research practice, policies, expectations, and possible mistakes to keep on your radar.